Beef Barbacoa Tacos – Slow Cooker Recipe

-This meltingly tender slow cooker Beef Barbacoa is absolutely delicious wrapped in warm corn tortillas and topped with a perfectly balanced salsa made with corn and tomatoes.
-You can make it ahead and freeze it with just 10 minutes of prep.
+This super tender slow cooker Beef Barbacoa is absolutely delicious wrapped in warm corn tortillas and topped with a perfectly balanced salsa made with corn and tomatoes.
+You can make the taco filling ahead and freeze it.
+And the best part is, this recipe has just 10 minutes of prep.

 This post contains affiliate links.